kuh96/misc/sage/README.md

 ### Why?

-Obviously the pendulum does not rotate at the North Pole.
+- Obviously the pendulum does not rotate at the North Pole
-It's only the ground that rotates.
+- It's only the ground that rotates

-The pendulum simply translates in parallel.
+- The pendulum simply translates in parallel.

 <img src="out/north-pole.gif" width="30%" />

-In the mid-latitudes, the ground is inclined with respect to the earth's axis.
+- In the mid-latitudes, the ground is inclined with respect to the earth's axis.
-The pendulum moves on a conical surface consequently.
+- The pendulum moves on a conical surface consequently.

 <img src="out/cone.png" width="30%" />

-Surely the pendulum will move in parallel on this conical surface!
+- Surely the pendulum will move in parallel on this conical surface!
-However, a conical surface is developable.
-It can be flattened into a plane.
+- However, a conical surface is developable.
+It can be flattened into a plane

 So:

 | Draw parallel lines on a plane sheet| Bend the sheet into a conical surface,then you can get the rotation of the Foucault pendulum! |
 |:-----:|:-----:|